mwweinberg/mwweinberg.github.io/_posts/2025-08-07-leading-licenses.md

 What are the most popular open source hardware licenses?
 How has that popularity changed over time?
 Is there anything to be learned from the ups and downs of various licenses?

 My modern mind, like yours, had these [three questions](https://youtu.be/DQaF4YXCXsc?feature=shared&t=20).
-Fortunately, the OSHWA [Open Source Hardware Certification API](https://certificationapi.oshwa.org/documentation) makes it possible to start answering them.
+Fortunately, it is [Open Hardware Month](https://ohm.oshwa.org/) and the OSHWA [Open Source Hardware Certification API](https://certificationapi.oshwa.org/documentation) makes it possible to start answering them.
 This post has leaderboards for all of the licenses used for certified hardware, as well as hardware, software, and documentation specific leaderboards.
 I'm not sure if there is a revelatory take away from them right now, but the leaderboards may be helpful in the future.

 If you don't want to deal with that API, you can find the raw data from this post (and some tools for working with them) in [this repo]().